allenc125789/Homelab/README.md

 I created a BASH script as a seperate project from my homelab, but has since become an essential tool in how I like to store data.
 What my script does is it uses standard shell commands from linux to create a UI that helps manage `rsync` in a streamlined manner to archive and encrypt data for multiple remote users/devices.
 It can be run without user interaction after its initial configuration.
 It's made my life as a network admin very easy and was a great learning experience!

 My script can be found in my github profile, and in the link [here](https://github.com/allenc125789/NetACBackup.sh/tree/main).

+# 2. What is my Fail-Safe?

+My Fail-Safe follows the 3-2-1 Backup prodecure.
+3 backups, on 2 drives, with 1 off-site.
+Most of the work is done by my own BASH Script which copies, compresses, and exnrypts all necessary data at a file level, which I can then distribute to seperate drives.
+2 HDDs on my central server and a thumb-drive I occasionally update, kept in a secure location at my close family's house.

+This process let's me edit data without worries, and in the event of a natural disaster or possible data corruption, I have the thumbdrive at my family's house, which is located a city away.

+# 3. What comes next?